 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the Company's functional currency.
-As at 31 December 2023 the Company was exposed to foreign exchange risk arising from various currency exposures primarily with respect to the Russian Ruble (RUR), Euro (EUR) and Swiss Franc (CHF).
+As at 31 December 2024 the Company was exposed to foreign exchange risk relating to its assets and liabilities that were denominated and funded in a currency other than its reporting currency (USD), as well as from the notional amounts of its FX Forwards, and arose primarily with respect to the Chinese Yuan (CNY), Russian Ruble (RUR) and Euro (EUR).
 Monetary assets and liabilities denominated in US Dollars (USD) do not expose the Company to any currency risk.